calimarkus/JDPluginManager/README.md

 ## Overview

 Using a lot of XCode Plugins?
 This will give you an overview of all installed Plugins and open their directories easily.
+It adds a new MenuItem "Installed Plugins" in the Edit Menu of Xcode.

 ![Screenshot](https://raw.github.com/jaydee3/JDListInstalledPlugins/master/screenshot.png "Screenshot")